williamfernands/williamfernands/README.md

 ### Hellooo! 👋 Nice to meet you.

-I'm a developer and technology enthusiast and Analysis and Systems Development Student
+I'm a developer and technology enthusiast and Analysis Systems Development

 - 🌱 I’m currently learning React, Java, spring and AWS...
 - 📫 How to reach me: williamdeveloper.94@gmail.com - whatsapp: +55 63 984188464...